zriyansh/signoz.io/docs/install/docker-standalone.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-SigNoz can be installed on macOS on Linux computers, and there are two ways in which you can install SigNoz:
+SigNoz can be installed on macOS or Linux computers, and there are two ways in which you can install SigNoz:

  - You may execute a script that checks your environment, installs Docker Engine and Docker Compose on Linux, and runs the `docker compose up` command for you.
  - You may execute the `docker compose up` command yourself.